Snow

 Mattress

 After the platform was ready, I got a memory foam mattress from Amazon delivered to my hotel.
-It was a “full” size mattress and I only had to cut the ends at an angle to get the entire 6′ 3″ length to fit from side to side (what van people call “east-west” orientation).
-I also knotched it to fit around the pillars in back of the van.
-After putting its zip cover back on, plus sheets and a quilt, it became a very comfortable bed that I’ve been completely happy with.
+Despite being a standard six foot, three inches in length, I only had to cut the ends at an angle to get it to fit from side to side (what van people call “east-west” orientation).
+I also notched it to fit around the pillars in back of the van.
+After putting its zip cover back on, plus sheets and a quilt, it turned out to be comfortable and I’ve been completely happy with it.

 Blackout Window Covers